North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 - North Carolina is 3-0 against the spread and 3-0 overall in games when it scores more than 27 points.

-- North Carolina is 3-1 against the spread and 3-1 overall when the team totals more than 385.6 yards.
+- When North Carolina piles up more than 385.6 yards, the team is 3-1 against the spread and 3-1 overall.

 - The Tar Heels have turned the ball over nine times this season, five more turnovers than the Hurricanes have forced (4).